gerbera/gerbera/doc/daemon.rst

 This outlines steps of how to add the Gerbera runtime as a system daemon using the **Systemd**.
 The gerbera installation uses cmake to configure and install the systemd daemon for gerbera.
-Default install path is ``/etc/systemd/system/gerbera.service``
+Default install path is depending on the target distribution.
+Typical locations are ``/etc/systemd/system/gerbera.service``, ``/lib/systemd/system/gerbera.service`` or ``/usr/lib/systemd/system/gerbera.service``

 Create a Gerbera System User